MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-exrundowncompleted.md

 After an <b>ExRundownCompleted</b> call, the driver can call the <a href="https://docs.microsoft.com/windows-hardware/drivers/ddi/wdm/nf-wdm-exreinitializerundownprotection">ExReInitializeRundownProtection</a> routine to associate the <a href="https://docs.microsoft.com/windows-hardware/drivers/kernel/eprocess">EX_RUNDOWN_REF</a> structure with a new object and to initialize run-down protection on this object.
 After the <b>ExReInitializeRundownProtection</b> call, drivers can call <b>ExAcquireRundownProtection</b> to acquire run-down protection on the new object.

 On entry, the status information in the <b>EX_RUNDOWN_REF</b> structure must indicate that the object that was associated with this structure was run down.
-Otherwise, <b>ExReInitializeRundownProtection</b> bug checks in checked builds.

 For more information, see <a href="https://docs.microsoft.com/windows-hardware/drivers/kernel/run-down-protection">Run-Down Protection</a>.